dsriaditya999/RGBXFusion/README.md

 ```

 ### Datasets
-Download the FLIR Aligned Dataset from [this project](https://github.com/docf/multispectral-object-detection) and extract it into the `Datasets` folder.
+Download the FLIR Aligned Dataset from [here](https://drive.google.com/drive/folders/18XmdzKj0sGOFt0r4LmwMo9TsVNpyKEzT?usp=sharing), and extract it into the `Datasets` folder.
 The folder should have the following structure:
 ```
 Datasets
 ├── FLIR_Aligned